vuejs/vue-codemod/README.md

 - [x] Basic testing setup and a dummy CLI
 - [x] Support applying `jscodeshift` codemods to `.vue` files
 - [x] Provide a programmatic interface for usage in `vue-cli-plugin-vue-next`
+- [ ] Set up tests
-- [ ] Implement more transformations for [active RFCs](https://github.com/vuejs/rfcs/tree/master/active-rfcs)
+- [ ] Implement the transformations described below for migration usage
-- [ ] Support TypeScript
+- [ ] Built-in transformations need to support TypeScript
 - [ ] Define an interface for transformation of template blocks
 - [ ] A playground for writing transformations